Charities and Causes

 In May of 1973, the Oregon State Elks Association adopted Camp Meadowood Springs as a major project under the leadership of the Physically Handicapped Committee.
 In May of 1981, Camp Meadowood became a separate committee of the Oregon State Elks and today it remains as one of the Association’s major projects.
 The Adventures in Communication program (Formerly the Speech-Language and Hearing Camp) is a unique recreational summer camp experience mixed with an intensive schedule of individualized speech-language therapy for individuals and their families impacted by communication and/or social learning challenges.

-National Hoop Shoot Program
+National Hoop Shoot Program / Youth Activities

 A Free Throw Program for Youth Ages 8-13 that started right here in Corvallis in 1946.
 With the National Elks beginning funding it in 1972, this program has grown to over 3 million participants nationwide.
 Through the Hoop Shoot program, the Elks been developing and reinforcing grit for nearly 50 years—long before researchers and experts concluded that grit is so important for our children.